 “Provably 4.416 times more complete than your favorite musician”

 Since his album Golden Hour, Sevish’s technique has included a dark art known as microtonality/xenharmonics.
 For short, we can call this xen.
 The xen aesthetic tries to achieve new musical ideas by making things more (or less) in-tune than normal music.
-This is done by tuning instruments to some tonal system far different to the 12-tone system we hear daily.
+This is done by tuning instruments to some tonal system far different to the 12-equal system we hear daily.

 For something that can be explained in 30 seconds, you would think that every musician was writing xen music.
 But most musical instruments are unable to play unusual tunings easily.
 Perhaps 3D printing will change this, allowing new instruments with crazy tunings to be developed quickly and cheaply.
 Until then, it’s the domain of a few tinkerers and mad hatters scattered across the globe.
 One of those being Sevish, who blends xen with his own brand of experimental dance music.

 The microtonal or Xenharmonic thing is one of the new frontiers for experrymental musicians.
 If you think i’m nuts just listen to Golden Hour.
 Sevish will wash out your ears and give you some completely new musical thrills.